Skip to content

 Piloting Phase.

-Once the assessment of applications has been finalised and the winning teams selected, the experimentation phase is launched in December 2024.
-Each of the host cities has the responsibility to ensure that the pilot activities are carried out in accordance with CommuniCity objectives, in addition to addressing the locally identified needs and legal requirements.
-During the piloting phase which can take up to 6 months, the CommuniCity Consortium partners will provide the piloting teams with various levels of support to ensure they deliver their solutions in an agreed manner, within the budget and in due time.
-It is expected that all the pilots are finalised by the end of May 2025.
+Once the assessment of applications has been finalised and the winning teams selected, the piloting phase is launched in November-December 2024.
+Each of the host cities and organisations are responsible for ensuring that the pilot activities are carried out in accordance with CommuniCity objectives, in addition to addressing the locally identified needs and legal requirements.
+During the piloting phase, which can take up to 6 months, the CommuniCity Consortium partners will provide the piloting teams with various levels of support to ensure they deliver their solutions in an agreed manner, within the budget, and on time.
+It is expected that all pilots will be finalised by the end of May 2025.

 • Increased societal uptake of new technologies and knowledge-based solutions, achieved through better understanding of societal needs and higher societal acceptance.